Environmental movement in Australia: 21st century

 The 2011 Say Yes demonstrations were held in support of carbon pricing policies.

 The 2000s Australian drought made climate change a more prominent issue at the turn of the century.
 A Newspoll released prior to the 2007 federal election found that the environment was the fourth most important issue to voters behind Medicare, education and the economy.
 At the grassroots level, Extinction Rebellion and School Strike for Climate were both active in Australia from the 2010s.
 Between 2010 and 2019, Australian environmental groups advertised over 24,000 events on Facebook.
 Grassroots climate change activism has continued into the 2020s with groups such as Rising Tide, Blockade Australia, and Disrupt Burrup Hub continuing to use disruptive tactics to challenge projects, gain media coverage, and recruit people to the movement.

 A protester at a lock-on in 2014 in opposition to a mine.

 The governments of John Howard, Kevin Rudd and Julia Gillard all prioritised climate change policies such as carbon pricing and emissions trading schemes.
 Thousands of protesters joined Say Yes demonstrations in support of carbon pricing in 2011.
 However, the government of Tony Abbott opposed environmental policies and abolished a number of schemes after their 2013 federal election victory.
 Subsequent prime minister Malcolm Turnbull unsuccessfully proposed a National Energy Guarantee to address climate change and energy issues, but was also later removed as party leader due to opposition to it.
 His replacement, Scott Morrison, and his government were criticised for their response to the 2019–20 Australian bushfire season, which brought climate change to further popular attention.

-Environmental issues were a key political issue in the 2022 federal election, where a loose alliance of "teal independent" candidates made addressing climate change a key campaign issue and won several seats from the incumbent Liberal coalition.
+Environmental issues were a key political issue in the 2022 Australian federal election, where a loose alliance of "teal independent" candidates made addressing climate change a key campaign issue and won several seats from the incumbent Liberal coalition.